k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 The image below illustrates the different stages of a job's lifecycle and the different types of actions that can get a specific job to transit from one particular state to another:
 The blue arrows show the natural path of a job during it's life cycle in Automatic Execution mode.
-The other dotted or plain lines show the transition between stages in manual execution mode, when applying one of the following commands:
+The other dotted or plain arrows show the transition between stages in manual execution mode, when applying one of the following commands:
 ***startjob***
 ***stopjob***
 ***restartjob***